Home - Book Preview

 CHAPTER ONE

-TOMORROW IS JULY 4th, 1984, and my birthday.
+TOMORROW IS JULY 4th, 1984 and my birthday.
 I'll turn eight years old.
-My name is John Wayne Cook, I have a photographic memory, a documented IQ somewhere above 170, and I'm omniscient.
+My name is John Wayne Cook, I have a photographic memory, a documented IQ somewhere above 170 and I'm omniscient.

 Earlier this year I gained the ability to remember future events.
 Events where alternate future versions of me go anywhere and do practically anything.
 The things they experience and learn I can remember.
-There is no practical limit to what they can learn, experience, or discover because there are no limit to the number of them.
+There is no practical limit to what they can learn, experience, or discover because there are no limits to the number of them.
 Sometimes the memories of those futures that will never happen talk to me.

 "I just can't take you.
 It's a week long tournament, I just can't take the time.
 I have to finish packing, and we have to get settled.
-Mattie starts her new school on the 13th, the day after it ends.
+Mattie starts her new school on the 13th, the day it ends.
 I'm sorry but there is just no way," Mom said with finality.

 "If I find a way, can I go?"
 I asked.